-- 1. The uniform item must be required daily wear by the elected official/department head - 2.
-A departmental uniform policy must be provided at the time funding is requested to include (but not limited to) quantity of uniforms provided, positions requiring a uniform item, itemization of uniform items and on-going replacement of such items - 3.
-Uniform items must not be easily converted to every day wear i.e. jeans, caps, tshirts (a patch/emblem/logo on the uniform item does not necessarily prevent it from being easily converted) - 4.
-Footwear will only be funded if it is a specialty item required for health and safety i.e. boots for motor units - 5.
-Funding for outerwear such as jackets and protective gear will only be recommended if an employee's job duties must be performed outdoors on a regular basis and the employee's personal outerwear is not permitted.
+- 1. The uniform item must be required daily wear by the elected official/department head. - 2.
+A departmental uniform policy must be provided at the time funding is requested to include (but not limited to) quantity of uniforms provided, positions requiring a

+- uniform item, itemization of uniform items and on-going replacement of such items. - 3.
+Uniform items must not be easily converted to every day wear i.e. jeans, caps, t-shirts (a patch/emblem/logo on the uniform item does not necessarily prevent it from being easily converted). - 4.
+Footwear will only be funded if it is a specialty item required for health and safety i.e. boots for motor units. - 5.
+Funding for outerwear such as jackets and protective gear will only be recommended if an employee's job duties must be performed outdoors on a regular basis and the employee's personal outerwear is not permitted. - 6.
+Shotguns/Rifles will be funded for each deputy if funding is available.
+Personal glocks/handguns are to be funded/provided by the deputy.